tmikkonen/sailfish-onda-v820w/README.md

 ```
 GUI updates seem to be also possible as a test upgrade worked fine.
 Take this with a grain of salt, though.

-The Sailfish OS update check can now be turned back to Automatic, if prefered.
+The Sailfish OS update check can now be turned back to _Automatic_, if prefered.

 ## Notes
 * 2.2.0.29 & 3.0.0.8 are [stop releases](https://jolla.zendesk.com/hc/en-us/articles/201836347#4) that must be upgraded in succession - others will probably exist in the future, see the previous link for details.